SQream/sqream_docs/reference/sql/sql_statements/index.rst

      - Select rows and column from a table
    * - :ref:`TRUNCATE<truncate>`
      - Delete all rows from a table
+   * - :ref:`UPDATE<update>`
+     - Modify the value of certain columns in existing rows without creating a table
    * - :ref:`VALUES<values>`
      - Return rows containing literal values